TerminatorJ/Spatialformer/README.md

 For each slide, the accurate prediction of the molecular features largely rely on the cell-cell colocalization.
 We use LoRA to fine-tune the SpatialFormer model with one slide.

-We also provide Google Colab for practice purposes [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/18RQhZeak47t3BzmLZ-St3NOmrQnCuwXk?usp=sharing)
+We also provide Google Colab for practice purposes (stable and strongly recommended) [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/18RQhZeak47t3BzmLZ-St3NOmrQnCuwXk?usp=sharing)

 ```python